ssfsx17/ffpnp/pandoc-markdown/0810-Astrologian.md

 You play your current tarot card, invoking its effect onto the target.
 The effect depends on the card, refer to [Tarot Cards] for details.

+This action can be done immediately after any [Astrological Magick] action, at the cost of 300 TP.

 #### Astrologian 10

 **Ascend**